bitrix24/b24restdocs/api-reference/catalog/price-type/price-type-group/catalog-price-type-group-add.md

 {% note alert "TO-DO _not exported to prod_" %}

-- required parameters are not specified
+- required parameter specifications are missing
-- no response in case of success
+- no success response
-- no response in case of error
+- no error response
 - no examples in other languages

 {% endnote %}